 The eight participating governments of the ECCU have passed the Eastern Caribbean Central Bank Agreement Act.
 The Act provides for the establishment of the ECCB, its management and administration, its currency, relations with financial institutions, relations with the participating governments, foreign exchange operations, external reserves, and other related matters.
 St. Kitts and Nevis is a signatory to this agreement, and the ECCB controls St. Kitts and Nevis’s currency and regulates its domestic banks.

 Domestic and foreign banks can establish operations in St. Kitts and Nevis.
 The Banking Act requires all commercial banks and other institutions to be licensed in order to conduct any banking business.
 The ECCB regulates financial institutions.
 As part of ongoing supervision, licensed financial institutions are required to submit monthly, quarterly, and annual performance reports to the ECCB.
 In its latest annual report, the ECCB listed the commercial banking sector as stable.
-Assets of commercial banks totaled USD 2.5 billion at the end of December 2019, a decrease of approximately ten percent from the previous year due primarily to contraction in the net foreign asset position.
-The reserve requirement for commercial banks was six percent of deposit liabilities.
+Assets of commercial banks totaled $2.5 billion (6.8 billion Eastern Caribbean dollars) at the end of 2019.

 St. Kitts and Nevis is well served by bank and non-bank financial institutions.
 There are minimal alternative financial services.
 Some citizens still participate in informal community group lending.

 The Caribbean region has witnessed a withdrawal of correspondent banking services by U.S. and European banks.
-CARICOM remains committed to engaging with key stakeholders on the issue and appointed a Committee of Ministers of Finance on Correspondent Banking to monitor the issue.
+CARICOM remains committed to engaging with key stakeholders and appointed a Committee of Ministers of Finance on Correspondent Banking to monitor the issue.

 St. Kitts and Nevis enacted the Virtual Assets Bill, 2020, to regulate virtual currencies with the expectation that they will become increasingly prevalent.
 The bill is intended to facilitate the ease of doing business in a cashless society, and to combat theft, fraud, money laundering, Ponzi schemes, and terrorist financing.